-Updated October 20, 2021Written by HomeAdvisor.
+Updated October 26, 2022Written by HomeAdvisor.

 The size of a brick oven can also sway project costs.
 While a typical residential brick oven has a 36-inch interior diameter, some people prefer extra-large ovens 42 inches or bigger.
 Outdoor brick ovens are generally less expensive to install than indoor brick ovens because they don't involve kitchen modifications.

-Materials for a brick oven typically cost between $800 and $4,000.
+Materials for a brick oven typically cost between $700 to $4,000.
 Your pile of fire-rated bricks will likely be the big-ticket item as far as materials.
 Around the country, fire bricks cost about $3 to $5 each.
 If you're having a contractor build a handcrafted brick oven, you'll need to account for material costs for fire bricks, insulation products, refractory mortar, and a stone countertop ledge.

 Adding an indoor brick oven is a much bigger project than building an outdoor kitchen.
 While brick ovens can easily fit into modern kitchens, the trick is to bump out a wall of your kitchen to allow for the large footprint of the stove.
 This is how you add a large, show-stopping brick oven without creating an obtrusive design.